-Slip and Falls: This is the most common type of premises liability claim.
-These types of accidents are caused by broken staircases, an accumulation of ice and snow, slippery floors, loose rugs or carpets, defective handrails, loose or broken flooring or sidewalks.
+- Slip and Fall Accidents.
+This is the most common type of premises liability claim.
+A slip and fall is typically caused by broken staircases, an accumulation of ice and snow, slippery floors, loose rugs or carpets, defective handrails, loose or broken flooring or sidewalks.
 According to the Centers for Disease Control and Prevention (CDC), millions of older adults, ages 65 and up, are involved in a slip and fall accident each year.
 Common injuries that result from this type of incident include fractured bones or a head injury.

-- Grocery Store Accidents: Speaking of slip and falls.
-The most common type of grocery store accidents.
+- Grocery Store Accidents.
+Speaking of slip and falls, these are the most common type of grocery store accidents.
 A potentially serious accident is very likely when spills are not immediately cleaned up.
 In these types of cases, liability will almost always fall on the grocery store, especially if there weren’t any visible signs to warn shoppers about a potential hazard.

 Serious grocery store accidents may occur in the parking lot, too.
 For example, a shopper can be hurt by a shopping cart or even another shopper.
 Unfortunately, It’s not uncommon for someone to be assaulted by another shopper in a parking lot or deliberately struck by a car.

-Swimming Pool Accidents: These tragic accidents often involve a combination of children and unsupervised or poorly maintained pools.
+- Swimming Pool Accidents.
+These tragic accidents often involve a combination of children and unsupervised or poorly maintained pools.
 Swimming pools need to be fenced and have locking gates.
-A property owner who does not adequately secure a pool with fencing or a lifeguard may be held liable for any injuries that take place in or around their pool.
+A property owner who does not secure a pool with fencing or a lifeguard may be held liable for any injuries that take place in or around their pool.